WCS-Marine/local-reef-pressures/README.md

 `Analysis BCU medians.R`.
 Code to plot Figure S10 (Regional comparisons of median pressure of BCU) and Figure 5 (median pressure for each BCU) of the article

-`Other_analyses.R`.
-Not used in the article

-`Plot Figure 6.R`.
-Not used in the article

 `Plot Maps.R`.
 Code to plot Figure 1 (map of top pressures), Figure 2 (map of cumulative impact score) and Figures S1 to S6 (map of individual pressures) of the article

 `analysis/report-cards/` contains the code to produce the report cards, which are saved in `BCU Report cards/`.